 Thank you for visiting our website

-Unfortunately some items might be out of stock, please keep checking back, as soon as we have these we will list them to buy
+Unfortunately some items might be out of stock, please keep checking back, as soon as we have them available we will list them to buy

-Due to changes with TAX & Export rules caused by Brexit, we no longer ship to individual private domestic customers in Europe (inc. Rep. of Ireland)
+Due to changes with TAX & export rules caused by Brexit, we can no longer ship to individual domestic customers in Europe (inc. Rep. of Ireland)

 We are sorry for any inconvenience

-European Commercial Business Customers with both a VAT & EORI number, please email us directly with your enquiry and we will help if we can.
+European Commercial Business customers with a registered EORI number, please email us directly with your enquiry and we'll help if we can.

 J&M Gaskets & Seals Logo